Self-interacting mass-dimension one fields for any spin: Elko for any spin

 Returning to the problem at hand, we note that due to eq.~(\ref{eq:Theta}), the spin-sum is in fact invariant and covariant if it is boosted along the 1, 3-axis and 2-axis respectively

-where the sub-matrices $e^{\pm 2J_{2}\varphi}$ are Lorentz-covariant.\footnote{See ref.~\cite[app.~A]{Weinberg:1964cn} for more details.} According to eq.~(\ref{eq:1_3_axis_spin_sum}), when the spin-projection of the particle coincides with the direction of the boost (along the 3-axis), the spin-sum remains invariant.\footnote{The functions of the $(0,j)$ representation are eigenfunctions of $J_{3}$, see eq.~(\ref{eq:phi0}).} Therefore, in the helicity basis where the spin-projections are aligned along the direction of motion, one would expect the spin-sum to be invariant under a general boost.
+where the sub-matrices $e^{\pm 2J_{2}\varphi}$ are Lorentz-covariant~\cite[app.~A]{Weinberg:1964cn}.
+According to eq.~(\ref{eq:1_3_axis_spin_sum}), when the spin-projection of the particle coincides with the direction of the boost (along the 3-axis), the spin-sum remains invariant since the functions of the $(0,j)$ representation are eigenfunctions of $J_{3}$.
+Therefore, in the helicity basis where the spin-projections are aligned along the direction of motion, one would expect the spin-sum to be invariant under a general boost.